I learned about how to care for septum piercings when I got mine done. There are only a couple must-dos, but plenty of

-A septum piercing is a piercing through the septum - the wall that divides the nostrils.
+A septum piercing is a piercing through the septum—the wall that divides the nostrils.
 In most cases, the actual cartilage itself is not pierced.
-Piercers will generally go through what is known as the "sweet spot" - the small softer area between the cartilage and the bottom of the nose.
-If you put a finger in each nostril and drag your nose out, you should be able to locate it.
+Piercers will generally go through what is known as the "sweet spot," the small, softer area between the cartilage and the bottom of the nose.
+If you put a finger in each nostril, pinch your septum, and drag your nose down, you should be able to locate it.

 Howerver, not everybody has a sweet spot, so in some cases, the cartilage will be pierced.
 This will typically be more painful than a standard septum piercing through the sweet spot.

 Septum piercings are perhaps the easiest to hide if your workplace is not accepting of body modifications.
 With the right jewelry (a septum keeper or a circular barbell), the piercing can be hidden by flipping the jewelry up into the nostrils, making it invisible to the eye.

 The best way to clean your new piercing is to use a saline solution.
 Many piercers may sell a ready-made solution, such as H2Ocean, but it is easy to make your own at home.